yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

     - _Manually instrumenting the application through code by installing the Application Insights SDK_

         This approach is much more customizable, but it requires adding a dependency on the Application Insights SDK NuGet packages.
-This method, also means you have to manage the updates to the latest version of the packages yourself.
+This method also means you have to manage the updates to the latest version of the packages yourself.

-        If you need to make custom API calls to track events/dependencies not captured by default with agent-based monitoring, you would need to use this method.
+        If you need to make custom API calls to track events/dependencies not captured by default with agent-based monitoring, you will need to use this method.
 Check out the API for custom events and metrics article to learn more.

     By using Application Insights, you should adapt the App Service deployment slots by marking the app setting holding the instrumentation key for Application Insights to be slot-bound.
 That way, staging and production can report independent log analytics even after a swap.